Moss: Habitat

 Wherever they occur, mosses require liquid water for at least part of the year to complete fertilisation.
 Many mosses can survive desiccation, sometimes for months, returning to life within a few hours of rehydration.
 Mosses in arid habitats, such as the moss Syntrichia caninervis, have adaptations for collecting non-rainfall sources of moisture like dew and fog, capturing condensation from the air.

 It is generally believed that in the Northern Hemisphere, the north side of trees and rocks will generally have more luxuriant moss growth on average than other sides.
 The reason is assumed to be because sunshine on the south side causes a dry environment.
 The reverse would be true in the Southern Hemisphere.
 Some naturalists feel that mosses grow on the damper side of trees and rocks.
 In some cases, such as sunny climates in temperate northern latitudes, this will be the shaded north side of the tree or rock.
 On steep slopes, it may be the uphill side.
 For mosses that grow on tree branches, this is generally the upper side of the branch on horizontally growing sections or near the crotch.
 In cool, humid, cloudy climates, all sides of tree trunks and rocks may be equally moist enough for moss growth.
 Each species of moss requires certain amounts of moisture and sunlight and thus will grow on certain sections of the same tree or rock.

-Some mosses grow underwater, or completely waterlogged.
-Many prefer well-drained locations.
+Some mosses grow underwater, or completely waterlogged, though many prefer well-drained locations.
 There are mosses that preferentially grow on rocks and tree trunks of various chemistries.
+Rarely, mosses can form glacier mice that survive as mobile colonies of moss that migrate across the ice of certain glaciers, however they have never been observed on ice sheets like that of the Antarctic mainland, implying some degree of exposed non-ice substrate remains needed for their formation and survival.

+On the few occasions that mosses are aquatic, as in Crater Lake, streams, and Moss lake in Antartica, plants remain almost entirely limited to freshwater environments.
+Mosses living in brackish coastal water of the Baltic Sea challenge this understanding, but are only able to survive due to an influx of freshwater from rivers nearby.
+The relative lack of research on aquatic mosses much less those that can withstand some degree of salinity leave the specifics of such and possibility of mosses adapting similarly elsewhere in the world largely unknown for now.